-Prince Andrew stripped of military tiles - follow live
+Buckingham Palace move called ‘brutal’ as Giuffre speaks out - updates

 One thing is clear – this is an unprecedented moment for Britain’s royal family

-Ghislaine Maxwell is no longer fighting to hide information – including eight names – from Virginia Giuffre’s lawsuit against her, Maxwell’s lawyers say.

-Lawyers for Ms Giuffre, who has accused Maxwell and Jeffrey Epstein of sexually abusing her, have long fought to unseal the names of eight “John Does” mentioned in their 2015 civil lawsuit.
-Maxwell’s attorneys pushed back, but on Thursday they appeared to give up the fight.
+Ms Giuffre addressed the matter in a string of tweets on Thursday night, saying she was “pleased” that the case would move to trial.

+“I’m pleased with Judge Kaplan’s ruling yesterday that allows my case against Prince Andrew to go forward.
+I’m glad I will have the chance to continue to expose the truth & I am deeply grateful to my extraordinary legal team,” she wrote on Twitter.

-Nathan Place has the full story.
+Graeme Massie has the full story.

+Virginia Giuffre vows to ‘expose the truth’ in Prince Andrew sex assault trial

+Her comments came after the Queen stripped her son of military titles and royal patronages

 Register for free to continue reading